SOC1033 : Understanding Everyday Life

 Intended Knowledge Outcomes

-Students will be introduced to some key sociological concepts for understanding the mundane, micro-level activities and experiences of everyday life in everyday settings;
+- be introduced to key sociological concepts to begin robustly understanding the mundane, micro-level activities and experiences of life in everyday settings;

 Intended Skill Outcomes

-An ability to critically reflect upon sociological knowledge through the reading of research findings and reflection on lived experience;
+- an ability to critically reflect upon and engage with evolving bodies knowledge through the reading of research findings and reflection on lived experience;

 Teaching Methods